bittorrenttorque/btapp/README.md

 ### Btapp Listener

+The Btapp Listener is designed to handle the additions of models at any level of the data tree much the same way jQuery uses *delegate* to bind event handlers to DOM elements that don't yet exist.

 ### Btapp Plugin
 The btapp plugin in managed by plugin.btapp.js, which is hosted on [GitHub](https://github.com/pwmckenna/btapp_plugin "plugin").
 It is responsible for loading the necessary plugins and running the torrent client as necessary.
 It is dynamically loaded by backbone.btapp.js when you create a local Btapp object (unless you specifically pass in username/password arguments your Btapp object will be pointing at your local torrent client).